-Correspondingly to the trend of many European countries, there is also demand to give advice to the young in an effort to educate them financially as most adults who came from counselling started accumulating debt when they were younger.
-Additionally, according to a report prepared by the Danish consumer council, 13.4 percent of Danish youngsters between ages 18-30 years are already experiencing debt problems (Jakobsen, Turf et al., 2015).
+Correspondingly to the trend of many European countries, there is also demand to give advice to the Young in an effort to educate them financially as most adults who came from counselling started accumulating debt when they were younger.
+Additionally, according to a report prepared by the Danish consumer council, 13.4 percent of Danish youngsters between ages 18-30 years are already experiencing debt problems (Jakobsen et al., 2015).
 This is, however, not representing a possible change in stratification in the field.

-In terms of digital divide, reflecting the access to online projects of financial education of the population, Denmark is the country with the best result in internet access within the whole European Union.
+In terms of digital divide (i.e. reflecting the access to online projects of financial education of the population) Denmark is the country with the best result in internet access within the whole European Union.
 In 2014, approximately 92 percent of Danes were regularly using the internet while other 6 percent of citizens represented occasional users (Negreiro, 2015).
 Also disadvantaged groups had great access to the internet in 2014, with only 8 percent of population between 55-74 years of age that have never used the internet before, and 83 percent of households in rural areas with internet coverage.
 All of these contribute greatly to the low stratification in the field.
 Still, it is important to mention, that the online character of financial education is not the one favoured in Denmark, since face to face consultations are much more preferred.

-As social stratification in the field is considered low, contrary de-commodification reaches high level, since almost no traces of market forces in the field were found.
-While analyzing hyperlinks of SI projects and proportion of groups of actors standing behind it, the important role of regulatory authority was detected, since it has the second highest number of ties to SI projects.
+As social stratification in the field is considered low, de-commodification on the contrary reaches high level, since almost no traces of market forces in the field were found.
+While analysing the shared hyperlinks of SI projects and proportion of groups of actors standing behind it, the important role of media was detected, since it has the highest number of ties to SI projects (see Figures 9 and 10).
+Quite surprisingly, the role of public agencies/regulators is not captured here.
+This may indicate either the self-evident role of the public agencies in the field (which need not to be declared via hyperlinks) or by the specialization and decentralization of public agencies involved in the field which complicate the sharing of the hyperlinks among the SI projects.